 The PDP-WT recommends better information and communication with Working Group members on the potential outcomes of a policy development process.
-Contrary to the belief of a number of members of the community,there are more potential outcomes of the PDP process than just the formation of “consensus policies” as defined under the applicable gTLD Registry and Registrar agreements.
-Acceptable outcomes include the development of best practices, recommendations to other supporting organizations, recommendations for future policy development, etc. This information could be included in the Charter of a Working Group or in the instructions to a WG.
-It is also an element that should be included in the Policy Development Process Procedure Manual.
+There are more potential outcomes of the PDP process than just the formation of “consensus policies” as defined under the applicable gTLD Registry and Registrar agreements.
+Acceptable outcomes also include the development of best practices, recommendations to other supporting organizations, a conclusion that no recommendation is necessary, recommendations for future policy development, etc. If known in advance, this information could be included in the Charter of a Working Group or in the Council’s instructions to a WG.
+The PDP Manual should clearly advise the Council and Working Group members of these other potential outcomes.

 6. The role of ICANN staff

-The PDP-WT recommends retaining the requirement for obtaining the opinion of the ICANN General Counsel in the Issues Report as whether a proposed PDP is within the scope of the GNSO.
-Further details regarding the opinion of counsel are expected to be included in the PDP Procedure Manual as opposed to the Bylaws.
+The PDP-WT recommends retaining the requirement for obtaining the opinion of the ICANN General Counsel’s office in the Issues Report as to whether a proposed PDP is “within the scope of the GNSO.”
+Further details regarding the opinion of counsel are expected to be included in the PDP Manual as opposed to the Bylaws.
+For more clarification of the meaning of “in scope” please see Recommendation 23 below.

-The PDP-WT recommends that additional guidance on the different roles ICANN staff can perform, as outlined in the GNSO Working Group Guidelines, is to be included in the Policy Development Process Procedure Manual.
+The PDP-WT recommends that additional guidance on the different roles ICANN staff can perform, as outlined in the GNSO Working Group Guidelines, is to be included in the PDP Manual.

 7. Community input / How to incorporate public comments

-The PDP-WT recommends the modification of timeframes included in clause 1 – Creation of an Issues Report in Annex A in relation to the development and delivery of an issues report.
-The following options are being explored:
+The PDP-WT recommends the modification of timeframes included in clause 1 – Creation of an Issue Report in Annex A in relation to the development and delivery of an issues report as follows:

-Setting a maximum timeframe (e.g. 30-45 days) in the By-Laws which can be modified on the request of ICANN Staff with the agreement of the GNSO Council or the Issues Report requestor (if requested by an Advisory Committee or the ICANN Board); or

-Request that ICANN staff provide the GNSO Council with an estimate of time it would take for the ICANN Staff to complete an issues report taking into account the complexity of the issue and the ICANN staff workload.
+Within forty-five (45) calendar days after receipt of either (i) an instruction from the Board; (ii) a properly supported motion from the GNSO Council; or (iii) a properly supported motion from an Advisory Committee, the Staff Manager will create a report (a “Preliminary Issue Report”).
+In the event the Staff Manager determines that more time is necessary to create the Preliminary Issue Report, the Staff Manager may request an extension of time for completion of the Preliminary Issue Report, which request should be discussed with the Requestor.

-The PDP-WT recommends that that there is a mandatory public comment period that follows the publication of a Preliminary Issues Report and before the GNSO Council is asked to consider the initiation of a PDP.
-Such a Public Comment period would, among other things, allow for additional information that may be missing from the Issues Report, or the correction or updating of any information in the Issues Report.
+The PDP-WT recommends that that there is a mandatory public comment period that follows the publication of a Preliminary Issue Report and before the GNSO Council is asked to consider the initiation of a PDP.
+Such a Public Comment period would, among other things, allow for additional information that may be missing from the Preliminary Issue Report, or the correction or updating of any information in the Preliminary Issue Report.
 In addition, this would allow for members of the ICANN Community to express their views to the Council on whether or not to initiate a PDP.
-Depending on the comments received, ICANN staff would include public inputs and any necessary corrections to the Issues Report as the Final Issues Report and/or summarize the comments received for Council consideration.
+Depending on the comments received, ICANN staff would include public inputs and any necessary corrections to the Preliminary Issue Report turning it into the Final Issue Report and/or summarize the comments received for Council consideration.

 8. Role of Workshops / Information Gathering events

 The PDP-WT recognizes the value of workshops on substantive issues prior to the initiation of a PDP.
-It is therefore recommending that information on the potential role of workshops and information gathering events be provided in the Policy Development Process Procedure Manual.
-In addition, the PDP-WT recommends that the GNSO Council should consider requiring such a workshop on a specific issue during the planning and initiation phase for a specific issue.
+It is therefore recommending that information on the potential role of workshops and information gathering events be provided in the PDP Manual.
+In addition, the PDP-WT recommends that the GNSO Council should consider requiring such a workshop, on-line or face-to-face, on a specific issue during the planning and initiation phase for a specific issue.
 Furthermore, the PDP-WT recommends that invitations and/or announcements for workshops are communicated as broadly as possible.

 9. Efficiency and flexibility during planning / initiation phase

-See recommendation 11
+See recommendation 12 above